NCAR/geocat-comp/docs/getting-started.rst

 Getting Started
 ===============
 This is a quick guide to getting set up and familiar with GeoCAT-comp.
 You'll get an overview of what geocat-comp is, why we made it, and what functionalities it provides.
-You'll also get quick installation instructions, some simple examples, and info for where to get additional help.
+You'll also get quick installation instructions and some simple examples to get you started.

 .. grid:: 1 1 2 3
     :gutter: 2